Emilseibaek/Person-Finance-tracker/README.md

 A simple web application for tracking personal finances, built with Flask and SQLAlchemy and the use of Jinja2 HTML templates.

+## Assignment Requirements:

+Based on the project's implementation, the following assignment requirements are addressed:

+*   **Database Interaction:** The application extensively interacts with the PostgreSQL database using SQLAlchemy ORM, performing INSERT, UPDATE, DELETE, and SELECT operations for managing users, categories, and transactions.

+*   **Text Processing:** The project utilizes the `email-validator` library, which internally employs regular expression matching for validation of user email addresses during registration.

 ## Features

-- User authentication (register, login, logout)
+- User authentication such as register, login, logout.
 - Track income and expenses
 - Categorize transactions
-- Simple dashboard with financial summaries
 - Monthly category totals

+## Shortcommings
+- Simple dashboard with financial summaries doesnt work

 ## Tech Stack

-- Python 3.11
+- Python
-- Flask 2.x
+- Flask
-- SQLAlchemy ORM
+- SQLAlchemy
 - PostgreSQL
-- Bootstrap 5 (CDN)
+- Bootstrap 5

 ## Setup Guide (Local PostgreSQL)